dnnsoftware/Dnn.Platform/mvc-pipeline.md

-# List of Pull requests - sujested merge order
+# List of Pull requests - suggested merge order

 ## on feature/mvc-pipeline-old branch
 > PR are inter dependend